Card transactions

 Customer onboarding

-This is the first and initial step when a customer signs up to use the expense management service with the card issuer.
-The customer needs to activate the expense solution from within the scope of the card issuer.
-This is preferably managed from within the “My Pages” of the customer or other suitable location hosted by the card issuer.
+When a customer signs up to use the expense management service, they activate the expense solution from within the card issuer's scope — preferably from "My Pages" or another suitable location hosted by the card issuer.

 Add card to user

-In the admin view, you can add the employees as cardholders.
-An employee can have multiple cards but most of the time one card connection will be sufficient.
+In the admin view, add employees as cardholders.
+An employee can have multiple cards, but most of the time one card connection is sufficient.

 Generate expenses from card transaction

-These requests will instantly generate an expense and notify the user via a push notification in the app, allowing the cardholder to add a receipt image and send it for approval.
+Each request instantly generates an expense and sends a push notification to the cardholder's app, allowing them to attach a receipt and submit for approval.

 {